-If you quit or were fired, an issue (hold) will be placed on your claim until a determination of eligibility is made by OESC.
-An individual shall be disqualified for benefits for leaving their last work voluntarily without good cause (reference Oklahoma Employment Security Act section 2-405 for more information).
-There are also certain provisions for leaving work due to compelling family circumstances (reference Oklahoma Employment Security Act section 2-210 for more information).
-If you were discharged or fired for misconduct, reference Oklahoma Employment Security Act section 2-406.
+For individuals who quit or were fired, a hold will be placed on their claim until a determination of eligibility can be made by OESC.
+Leaving work voluntarily without good cause may cause individuals to be ineligible for benefits.
+For more information about what is considered "good cause", reference Oklahoma Statute §40-2-405.
+There are also certain provisions for leaving work due to compelling family circumstances (O.S. §40-2-210).
+For information on being discharged or fired for misconduct, reference §40-2-406.

 In order to complete your application, you'll need the following information and documents.